 Expect to wait your turn.

 That’s how we’ve been moving.
 Usually, someone behind you will take pictures of your family if required.
-In the past few visits, I noticed how few people were at Four Corners.
+I noticed how few people were at Four Corners in the past few visits.

 The place is a lot less packed.
 We waited about 10 minutes for our pictures both times and stayed for random lengths, prepared to wait our turn if we visited Four Corners.